awslabs/aws-athena-query-federation/athena-federation-sdk-tools/src/main/java/com/amazonaws/athena/connector/integration/README.md

     protected abstract PolicyDocument getConnectorAccessPolicy();
 ```

-### Suite APIs
+### Public Suite APIs

-The Integration-Test Suite provides the following 5 APIs that can be used to send DB
+The Integration-Test Suite provides the following 5 public APIs that can be used to send DB
 queries as part of the tests' execution:

 ```java